Prince of Ning rebellion: Prince of Ning

-Zhu Chenhao, Prince of Ning was a member of a branch of the Ming dynasty.
-He resided in Nanchang, the capital of the southern Chinese province of Jiangxi.
+Zhu Chenhao, Prince of Ning was a member of a branch of China's Ming dynasty.
+He resided in Nanchang, the capital of the southern province of Jiangxi.
 Driven by ambition and a desire for power and influence, he sought to gain control and authority.
 In order to achieve this, he initially resorted to bribery, targeting influential figures such as Liu Jin, who effectively controlled the Beijing government from 1507 to 1510.
 After Liu Jin's downfall, Zhu Chenhao turned to other allies in the Ming government, including the Emperor's favorite musician, Zang Xian, the Minister of War, Lu Wan, and the commander of the Embroidered Uniform Guard, Qian Ning.
 Through their support, he was able to establish a personal guard and gain authority over local military garrisons and members of the imperial family.

 He also built his own armed force by recruiting "strongmen" from the local area, often known for their involvement in banditry.
 His actions were met with disapproval from local officials who complained about his behavior, which included seizing land, collecting taxes, and intimidating officials.
 He even went as far as appropriating imperial privileges, such as calling his residence the imperial palace and referring to himself as a ruler.
 As time went on, the number of complaints against him increased, both from local officials and from censors in Nanjing, the secondary capital.
 Despite the fact that princes were typically punished severely for even minor offenses, his behavior was overlooked.
 He used his power to intimidate local authorities, resorting to violence against anyone who openly opposed him.
 Those who dared to speak out against him were either killed or falsely accused of crimes by his allies in Beijing and subsequently removed from their positions.

 Among the local gentry who supported the prince were Li Shishi and Liu Yangzheng.
 Li Shishi was a retired official who, at the peak of his career, served as the head (Note: In the years 1512–1513.) of the Censorate.
 He was also a renowned military expert, modeling himself after famous warriors such as Jiang Ziya and Zhuge Liang.
 Additionally, he was related to the prince through the marriage of their children.
 Although Liu Yangzheng did not pass the civil service examinations, he was highly respected for his literary skills and military knowledge.